 250 g hard cheese, grated

 Place your potatoes in a large pot and add water until they are just covered.
 Add some salt and boil, covered, for about 5 minutes.

 Add macaroni and milk to the pot and stir well.

 Cook for about 10 minutes.
 Keep an eye on the pot and if it looks like all of the liquid has dissolved, add some additional milk or water and give it a stir to make sure it isn't sticking to the bottom.

-Once the pasta is al dente, add the cheese and mix well.
+Once the pasta is cooked through, add the cheese and mix well.
 If you like a saucier macaroni, add a splash of milk.

 - In Switzerland, you can use the traditional Älplermagrone noodles, but anywhere else regular macaroni noodles will do.